xkeshav/color-collector/README.md

 ## Known Issues

-- currently selector not getting changed , all comes with first variable name.
+- media query selector name need to append media in variable name

 ## TODO

- - check whether file is correct ( i.e. valid css file)
+ - [ ] check whether file is correct (i.e. valid css file)
- - check file is in save mode
+ - [ ] check file is in save mode
- - confirm before leaving the file after conversion or prompt the user create a copy of file
+ - [ ] confirm before leaving the file after conversion or prompt the user create a copy of file
- - handle error if no selector/color present in file
+ - [ ] handle error if no selector/color present in file
- - comments need to be escaped while parsing the css
+ - [x] comments need to be escaped while parsing the css
- - other at rules selector need to handle such as
+ - [x] other at rules selector need to handle such as

      - `@keyframes`,
      - `@import`,